aroberge/friendly/docs/html/_sources/design.rst.txt

     This additional colour feature should only be implemented after all other issues have been dealt with.

+3. It might be potentially useful to save the information in some "structured" form, as suggested in Issue8_, so that it could be formatted differently by any program using Friendly-traceback.

 Other similar projects
 ------------------------